Xuzhou Jiangsu, China Travel Guide

 Wear comfortable shoes.
 Many attractions involve extensive walking.

-Your passport is necessary for entry to Xuzhou Museum and train stations, and useful for other attractions.
+Your passport is required for entry to Xuzhou Museum and train stations, and useful for other attractions.

-Check opening hours and last entry times, especially for museums, as they often close earlier than other attractions.
+Check opening hours and last entry times, especially for museums, as they often close earlier compared to other attractions.

-Capture authentic moments of local life in markets, parks, or tea houses for a rich visual diary of your trip.
+Capture authentic moments of local life in markets, parks, or places that serve tea for a rich visual diary of your trip.

 Consider booking attraction tickets in advance via GetYourGuide.